 THE DEDICATED RECEPTIONIST AGENCY… FOR DEDICATED RECEPTIONISTS

-It’s no coincidence that our offices are located just beside the Bank of England.
-Many of our clients are also based in the square mile, perhaps the world’s most exclusive business village.
-And most of them are in these sectors:
+Our offices are located just beside the Bank of England.
+Our clients are all in London and usually based in either the City, Mayfair or Victoria areas, with some in Kensington.
+Most of them are in these sectors:

 - Finance, Banking, Fund Managers, Hedge funds and Private Equity Firms